Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Clothing

 Additionally, insects can be really bad here during the summer months, particularly in the humid fern forests at lower elevation.
-Plan to bring long-sleeve coverups and plenty of insect repellent.
-Head nets are also a great bonus, and will save your sanity from ear-buzzers.
+Plan to bring breathable, long-sleeve coverups and plenty of insect repellent.
+Head nets are also a great “nice to have,” and will save your sanity from ear-buzzers.

 Bear Canisters